 - It is possible to add a secondary account to another secondary account, but only when using the Add Account endpoint.
 With the Create Account endpoint, secondaries must be linked to primaries only.

 - Account balances can be shared between a primary account and its secondary accounts.

 - The CSTCST - Customer Service Tool.
-Software that the Galileo customer service team uses, which is also available to providers, to view customers and their accounts. shows which accounts are related.
+Software that the Galileo customer service team uses, which is also available to providers, to view and manage customers and their accounts. shows which accounts are related.

 - You can easily link naturally related accounts such as a DDADDA - Demand deposit account.
 The banking-industry term for an account from which funds can be withdrawn at any time, such as a checking account. and its overdraft account.

 - Galileo sets up and maintains the primary product parameters to indicate which products can be its secondaries, and also how many secondaries a primary account can have.

 - During customer onboarding the primary account must be created first, then the secondaries later.

 A primary account is the first account you create when onboarding a new customer.
 You must use either the Create Account or Create Virtual Card Account endpoint to create a primary account, because those endpoints include parameters for the customer's name, address, and other personal information that is in the customer record.